 What an example we have here of humility.
 It would have been easy for Peter to be proud and to forget that it is all about Jesus and not himself.
 Instead, Peter reminds Cornelius that he is just a man like him.
 We need to keep that same attitude as we deal with others each day.

-Talking with him, Peter went inside and found a large gathering of people.
-He said to them: 'You are well aware that it is against our law for a Jew to associate with a Gentile or visit him.
-But God has shown me that I should not call any man impure or unclean.
-So, when I was sent for, I came without raising any objection.
-May I ask why you sent for me?'
+As he talked with him, Kefa went inside and found many people gathered.
+He said to them, "You are well aware that for a man who is a Jew to have close association with someone who belongs to another people, or to come and visit him, is something that just isn't done.
+But God has shown me not to call any person common or unclean; so when I was summoned, I came without raising any questions.
+Tell me, then, why did you send for me?"

 In this passage, we see that Peter understood the lesson that God taught him with the vision.
 That lesson, as he explains to the people at Cornelius' house, was that he was not to judge people by their race.
 The lesson is as true for us as it was for him.
 As Christians, we know that Christ paid the debt for all men and therefore we are all one in Christ.